winget-run/wingetdotrun/README.md

 - All issues are currently listed as TODOs in the code, those will be converted to GitHub issues shortly.
 - Issue templates will be making an appearance soon™.

 Additional guides, such as setting up a development environment, may be provided in our other repos (api/web) with more sepcific information for those parts of the project.
-For more in-depth information and queries, please contact us on twitter.
+For more in-depth information and queries, please contact us on [Twitter](https://twitter.com/wingetdotrun).

 ## Support us